MTschannett/printy/README.md

 # printy
-Typescript printing library to easily print pds/ elements and json
+Typescript printing library to easily print pdfs/ elements and json.

+This library was inspired by the project from this project: https://github.com/crabbly/print.js